Pelorovis: Possible synonymy with Bos

+Reassigned species

-Syncerus antiquus was described by Georges Louis Duvernoy in 1851 from a skull discovered along the Bou Sellam River near the city of Sétif, Algeria.
+The long-horned buffalo, Syncerus antiquus, was described by Georges Louis Duvernoy in 1851 from a skull discovered along the Bou Sellam River near the city of Sétif, Algeria.
 It was found at one meter in depth, when excavating the foundations of a new mill, and subsequently sent to Paris.
 Duvernoy believed this species to be closely related to the Asian water buffalo (Bubalus bubalis) and classified it as Bubalus antiquus.
 Several other fossils of S. antiquus were described under the names Bubalus bainii and Bubalus nilssoni.
 In 1949, Dorothy Bate recognized that these buffaloes were conspecific and not related to Bubalus.
 She placed these fossils in a new genus, Homoioceras.
 However, the type species of Homoiceros was found to be synonymous with the Cape buffalo, invalidating the genus.
 It was subsequently moved to Pelorovis in 1978.
 However, a link with the living Cape buffalo has been noted based on morphological and systematic grounds, and since 1994 it has been suggested that P. antiquus be moved into Syncerus.
 This proposal has since gained widespread acceptance.

-Etymology

-The etymology of the generic epithet "pelorovis", chosen by Reck in 1928, is compounded from the Greek πέλωρος (péloros) in the sense of "monstrous" or "huge and terrible" and Latin ovis, meaning "sheep".
+Another former Pelorovis species is "P". kaisensis, named in 1994 based on remains from Kaiso, Uganda.
+Hadjouis and Sahnouni considered it to be closer to Syncerus in 2005.